dpspcghst/solved-problems-and-amusing-snippets/README.md

-# solved-problems-and-amusing-snippets
+# Solved Problems and Amusing Snippets

-Repository for problems solved and amusing snippets.
+This repository is for solved HackerRank problems and found amusing snippets.

+## HackerRank Challenges

+Most challenges are organized as followed:
+* Functional Programming
+* Problem Solving
+  * Algorithms
+* Shell
+* 30 Days of Code